 d.
 Utility Plan Requirements:

-5. Provide “will serve” letters from governmental entities providing services, such as, water, sewer and fire protection, and applicable public utilities.
+5. Provide “will serve” letters from governmental entities providing services, such as, water, sewer and fire protection, and applicable public utilities. .
+Provided however, that a JSSD provided Feasibility Letter in lieu of a will serve letter will satisfy this Site Plan Requirement for an Infrastructure Permit.